GluuFederation/docs-ce-prod/3.1.3.1/source/installation-guide/cluster.md

 - On the primary Gluu Server, log in to the chroot and cd to `/install/community-edition-setup/`

-- After setup was completed on the primary server a file named "setup.properties.last" was created in the same directory.
+- After setup was completed on the primary server, a file named "setup.properties.last" was created in the same directory.
 We want to copy the `/install/community-edition-setup/setup.properties.last` file from the first install to the other servers as `setup.properties`.
 This will allow us to to maintain the same configuration across the nodes.
-(Here I have SSH access to my other server outisde the Gluu chroot)
+(Here I have SSH access to my other server outside the Gluu chroot)

 ```